 Enjoying time with friends and/or intimate partners is an integral part of life and a way for many of us to feel connected to each other.
 This is a challenging landscape and can be particularly difficult for young adults that have difficulties understanding the always-changing social environment.

 As the number of people diagnosed on the Autism Spectrum explodes to over one in 44, it is important to address the type of support these individuals will need as they transition to college.
 Here are 10 key areas of support to transition successfully to college.

 Autism & Learning Differences: An Active Learning Teaching Toolkit

 Teaching essential skills for life, school, work, and independent living, this comprehensive and practical toolkit supports educators and clinicians in their work with adolescents and young adults with an Autism Spectrum Disorder (ASD) or Learning Difference (LD) diagnosis.
 It presents tried-and-true strategies that address difficulties with social skills and Executive Function, cognitive rigidity, self-esteem issues, and more.
 How easy is it for you or your student to keep your closet clean?
 Do you or your student often mix up dirty clothes from clean ones?
 This month, we're offering a simple tip sheet from the Autism LD Toolkit on keeping organized and finding your "pants" (or shoes, coat, underwear, etc.).

-CIP is delighted to offer you an introductory sample of our Toolkit.
-The excerpts from several chapters will illustrate an active/participatory teaching style that appear throughout the book.
+CIP is delighted to offer you an introductory sample of our Autism & Learning Differences Educators Toolkit.
+The excerpts from several chapters will illustrate an active/participatory teaching style that appears throughout the book.
 The ideas, materials, and handouts in the toolkit can be adapted by anyone working with or parenting young adults (ages 16-26) with an ASD (Autism Spectrum Disorder) or LD (Learning Differences) diagnosis.